Japanese PM Kishida's coaltion set to retain power: exit polls | DW | 31.10.2021

 A poor showing could embolden Kishida's rivals within the party, threatening to return Japan to an era of short-lived administrations.

-The Constitutional Democratic Party of Japan, the biggest opposition group, is expected to gain seats but will be nowhere close to toppling Kishida's coalition.
+The Constitutional Democratic Party of Japan, the largest opposition group, is expected to gain seats but will be nowhere close to toppling Kishida's coalition.

 Public discontent has been growing over the government's response to the coronavirus pandemic.